 The IB will charge a fee for this service.

-If you apply quickly for re-marks then it is very likely the outcome of the re-mark will be issued before the A level results come out.
-If you are intending to do this do make sure your university knows that you are appealing your results.
+If you apply quickly for re-marks then it is very likely the outcome of the re-mark will be issued before the A level results are released.
+If you are intending to do this, do make sure your university knows that you are appealing your results.

 There is a cost for re-marking; the IB can confirm what these costs are, however, it is likely to be £65 per candidate/subject/level.
 If your grade changes, the IB will not charge you for the re-mark.